processout/processout-python/README.md

 This module manages invoices for the server-side of an application that uses the ProcessOut SDK.

-ProcessOut makes you able to manage a bunch of payment gateways - such as PayPal, Crypto currencies, Payza or Dwolla, with no efforts.
-Learn more on the [ProcessOut's website](https://www.processout.com).
+ProcessOut allows you to manage a lot of payment gateways such as PayPal, Crypto currencies, Payza or Dwolla, with no effort.
+Learn more on the [ProcessOut website](https://www.processout.com).

 Dependencies
 ------------

 * Python 2.4 or higher
-* requests
+* Requests

 Installation
 ------------